-In order for activities to qualify for these GPs, they must meet the terms and eligibility criteria and stipulations listed in Appendix A - General Permits as well as the Appendix B General Conditions.
+For activities to qualify for these GPs, they must meet the terms, eligibility criteria and stipulations listed in Appendix A - General Permits, the general conditions (GCs) in Appendix B, and any special conditions included in verification letters that are deemed necessary to protect aquatic resources.

-Projects may qualify for the following:
+Under these GPs, projects may qualify for the following:

-- Self-Verification (inland) Self-Verification Notification (SV) is required - Self-Verification (coastal) SVNF NOT required, except for GP12.
-Corps relies on Connecticut Department of Energy and Environmental Protection and applicant/agent submittals. - Pre-Construction Notification (PCN) - o Inland Application to and written approval from the Corps is required. - Coastal Notification to Corps provided by CT DEEP or by applicants as necessary.
-Written approval from the Corps is required.
+- Self-Verification (inland): A Self-Verification Notification Form (SVNF) and supporting materials are required - Self-Verification (coastal): An SVNF is not required, except for GP 12.
+USACE relies on Connecticut Department of Energy and Environmental Protection (CT DEEP) and applicant/agent submittals. - Pre-Construction Notification (PCN): - o Inland: Application to, and written approval from, USACE is required. - Coastal: Notification to USACE provided by CT DEEP or by applicants as necessary.
+Written approval from USACE is required.